harporoeder/libmachineid/README.md

 `machineid_error_to_string`.
 This is likely useful for logging failures.
 The library will never log of it's own volition.

+## Flags

+Bit flags of the type `enum machineid_flags` are provided to control the desired behavior of `machineid_generate`.

+* `MACHINEID_FLAG_DEFAULT` The default behavior of placing a raw digest in the result buffer.
+This flag is only required when no other flags are used.
+When using this mode the result buffer must be at least `MACHINEID_HASH_SIZE` in size.
+* `MACHINEID_FLAG_AS_UUID` Instead of returning a raw digest in the result buffer, truncate the digest and encode it as a UUIDv4.
+In this mode the result buffer must be at least `MACHINEID_UUID_SIZE` in size.
+* `MACHINEID_FLAG_NULL_TERMINATE` The character `'\0'` will be inserted at the end of the result.
+When using this flag the result buffer must be either `MACHINEID_HASH_SIZE + 1`, or `MACHINEID_UUID_SIZE + 1` as a minimum size depending on the other flags used.

 # Platform support

 The projected has been tested on Windows, MacOS, Linux, FreeBSD, and OpenBSD.